hitesh989998/hitesh989998/README.md

 # Hi, I'm Hitesh Lalwani

 I'm a Full Stack Developer with expertise in building modern, scalable web applications using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) and a knack for solving complex problems.
-I work across the entire development lifecycle, from crafting sleek UIs to designing rock-solid backends, ensuring everything runs smoothly and efficiently.
+I work across the entire development lifecycle, from crafting sleek UIs to designing rock-solid backends, ensuring everything runs like clockwork.

 ---